Lumbar facet arthropathy causes lower back and leg pain on extension.

 As the facets joints get older, wear and tear sets in, and they get thicker.
 Extension of the spine gradually becomes more limited.

-At foods to reduce inflammation you'll find an astonishing admission from a famous heart surgeon.
+At foods to reduce inflammation you will find an astonishing admission from a famous heart surgeon.

 is the fate of fixated joints; in the lower back that means lumbar

-facet arthropathy; and that's not just the opinion of Bernard Preston.
+facet arthropathy; and that is not just the opinion of Bernard Preston.

 It's been established very firmly by physiologists.